AstarNetwork/astar-docs/docs/learn/glossary.md

  A node that relays messages between different chains in Polkadot.

  ### Rollup
- A layer 2 scaling solution that moves the smart contract execution environment either to cryptographically (zero-knowledge-based) or optimistically secured off-chain networks with independent means of consensus.
+ A layer 2 scaling solution that moves the smart contract execution environment either to cryptographically (zero-knowledge-based) or optimistically secured offchain networks with independent means of consensus.
 Rollups bundle multiple transactions into one to increase throughput and reduce fees on the underlying layer 1 network.

  ### Sharding
  Partition of a blockchain network that allows for parallel processing of transactions to increase scalability and network capacity.